|

 all copied it after that.
 Although it was good to be in

-uniform during this wartime period, we were glad to get back into our civvy
+uniform during this wartime period, we were glad to get back into our civvy clothes for our holiday.
+Mum made it plain that she

-the Signals at Catterick, but to her it was not right that brothers should be
+even though I told her I was quite happy in the Signals at Catterick, but to her it was not right that brothers

-Nothing I could say would change her
+Office.
+Nothing I could say would

-I found out later, this was not strictly the case.
-But more of that later.
-The Christmas Holiday was
+domestic problems.
+As I found out later, this was not strictly the case.
+But

 enjoyable and of course we had to be paraded in our uniforms to our